Chirishman/chirishman.github.io/_posts/2019-03-21-Check-For-Pending-Reboots.md

 ---
 layout: post
-title: "Bypass WSUS"
+title: "Check for Pending Reboots"
-excerpt: "Apply A registry tweak to skip WSUS using PowerShell"
+excerpt: "Use a self contained script to check for pending reboots for any reason"
 tags: [
     PowerShell,
     Registry,